vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

 the event, so that source can correctly acknowledge those incoming events at the right time.

-## Examples
+## Discussion

 Vector contains a number of features that can cause complications with a naïve implementation.
 As such, we need to itemize a number of scenarios to ensure our proposed solution covers all the edge cases.
 These will start with the simplest scenario and then introduce complicating factors.

+In the discussion, the term "finalization" is used to describe the point at which an event completes its trip through the pipeline, which may be caused by its acknowledged delivery, a permanent failure, or a situation causing the event to be dropped in processing.

 ### Single source through linear transforms to a single sink

 This is the simplest of cases.
 For each event the source produces, the event is only modified on its transport through the system.
 The set of transforms represented here are all those not listed explicitly below.
-When the destination sink finishes handling the event, a notification needs to be delivered to the originating source indicating the delivery status.
-Thus, the event needs to contain a reference to the originating source and a unique message identifier.
+When the destination sink finishes handling the event, a notification needs to be delivered to the source indicating the finalization status.
+Thus, the event needs to contain a reference to the source and a unique message identifier.
 Different sources will have varying requirements on the message identifier.

 ### Multiple sources to a single sink

 When multiple sources are configured to feed into a single sink, that sink may end up producing batches containing events from multiple sources.
-This does not really require any additional data tracking, but it is necessary to model the acknowledgements as flowing back to the source independently for each event, not at a batch level.
+This does not really require any additional data tracking, but it is necessary to model the statuses as flowing back to the source independently for each event, not at a batch level.

 ### Single source to multiple sinks

-If an event is to be sent to multiple sinks, we want the acknowledgement to only be issued once it has been acknowledged by all of the sinks.
+If an event is to be sent to multiple sinks, we want the finalization status to only be issued once it has been finalized by all of the sinks.
 This will require the tracking be shared across all the relevant sinks (as opposed to being cloned with the event), as well as having a counter or some other mechanism for determining when all of the deliveries are completed.
 The